What is alliin?

 (1) Suppression of ethanol absorption from the gut;

 (2) Promotion of ethanol metabolism in the liver.

-For more detailed experiment data and information, please read this literature: S-Allyl-L-cysteine sulfoxide, a garlic odor precursor, suppresses elevation in blood ethanol concentration by accelerating ethanol metabolism and preventing ethanol absorption from gut.
+For more detailed experiment data and information, please read this literature: S-Allyl-L-cysteine sulfoxide, a garlic odor precursor, suppresses elevation in blood ethanol concentration by accelerating ethanol metabolism and preventing ethanol absorption from the gut.

 Supplements containing alliin

 At present, there are no sole alliin brands or dietary supplements on the markets.
 Alliin is more likely to be formulated with other garlic active components, such as allicin, thiosulfinates, Gamma-Glutamylcysteines, etc. most of that deodorized Garlic (bulb) standardized to 2.5% of alliin.
 Be aware that, our alliin ingredient in powder is 98% minimum!